 And from the British Isles, Scandinavia, Russia, Siberia, across the land bridge of the Bering Strait, she was a revered spiritual figure associated with fertility, motherhood, regeneration and the rebirth of the sun (the theme of winter solstice).

-The reindeer was often shown leaping or flying through the air with neck outstretched and legs flung out fore and aft.
-Her antlers were frequently depicted as the tree of life, carrying birds, the sun, moon and stars.
+The reindeer was often shown leaping or flying through the air with its neck outstretched and legs flung out fore and aft.
+Her antlers were frequently depicted as the tree of life, carrying birds, the sun, moon, and stars.
 And across the northern world, it was the Deer Mother who took flight from the dark of the old year to bring light and life to the new.

 Sami Reindeer Woman, source Artic Photo

 For the Sami, the indigenous people of the Nordic countries, Beaivi is the name for the Sun Goddess associated with motherhood, the fertility of plants and the reindeer.
-At Winter solstice, warm butter (a symbol of the sun) was smeared on doorposts as a sacrifice to Beaivi so that she could gain strength and fly higher and higher into the sky.
-Beivve was often shown accompanied by her daughter in an enclosure of reindeer antlers and together they returned green and fertility to the land.
+At Winter Solstice, warm butter (a symbol of the sun) was smeared on doorposts as a sacrifice to Beaivi so that she could gain strength and fly higher and higher into the sky.
+Beaivi was often shown accompanied by her daughter in an enclosure of reindeer antlers and together they returned green and fertility to the land.

-Many winter goddesses in northern legends were associated with solstice.
+Many winter goddesses in northern legends were associated with the solstice.
 They took to the skies led by a bevy of flying animals.
 One tells of the return of Saule, the Lithuanian and Latvian goddess of the sun.
 She flew across the heavens in a sleigh pulled by horned reindeer and threw pebbles of amber (symbolizing the sun) into chimneys.

 Mary B. Kelly’s book Goddess Embroideries Of Eastern Europe explores images of the horned deer mother in the sacred textiles of women.
 The image of the mother goddess Rohanitsa is often shown with antlers and gives birth to deer as well as children.
 For her feast day in late December (most likely solstice) white iced cookies shaped like deer were given as presents or good luck tokens, and red and white embroidery depicting her image were displayed.